 - Who will participate in the Independent Study?
 What will it do?

-The study will identify what data – from civilian government entities, commercial data and data from other sources can potentially be analyzed to shed light on unidentified anomalous phenomena.
+The team will meet periodically to identify what data – from civilian government entities, commercial data and data from other sources can potentially be analyzed to shed light on unidentified anomalous phenomena.
 These meetings are designed for the study team to prepare and gather facts from relevant experts.
-The study team will then recommend a roadmap for potential future NASA unidentified aerial data analysis.
+The study team will then recommend a roadmap for potential future NASA unidentified anomalous data analyses.
 The study is planned to take nine months.
 Afterward, the information will be released in a publicly available report.
 NASA expects to hold a full public meeting of the UAP Independent Study Team in late spring/early summer 2023.
 The meeting will be broadcast to the public.

 - Why is the independent study team sixteen members?